jaiden-lee/NeuroSymbolicAI/README.md

 **RAG.ipnyb** currently doesn't function properly since langchain async requests cannot be made in jupyter notebooks for some reason, and I can't figure out how to get around that

 **RAG.py** is where I followed a tutorial on using langchain to build RAG model.
 It is very slow as well, even though I'm also using a quantized model.
+### rag-pipeline
+The main file in this directory is rag_pipeline.py

+By importing this file into another file, you can instantiate a RAG object.
+Example code is provided in the rag_example.ipnyb file.

+More documentation is provided in the README file inside the rag-pipeline directory.